casparvitch/qdmpy/README.md

 <a id="usage"></a>
 # Usage

 Best used in a jupyter notebook to avoid producing a million graphs.
-In future a command-line suitable hook will be defined.
+In future a command-line suitable hook will be defined, hopefully utilizing some sort of template scheme (e.g. `qdmpy --template=mz --fit-backend=gpu ./ODMR_1`)

 Usage is best understood through the example notebooks.